verrazzano/examples/todo-list/README.md

 ```

 Start the newly created domain using the domain startWebLogic script.
-Access the console of the newly started domain with your browser (e.g., http://localhost:7001/console).
+Access the console of the newly started domain with your browser (e.g., [http://localhost:7001/console](http://localhost:7001/console)).
 Using the WebLogic Server console, login and add a datasource configuration to access the MySQL database.
-The JDNI name for the datasource must be `jdbc/ToDoDB`.
+During the data source configuration, you can accept the defaults for most fields.
+But, the following fields are
+required to match the application and database settings from above when you started and created the MySQL database:

+    - Navigate to Services->Data Sources on the WebLogic console
+    - New -> Generic Data Source
+    - First page:
+        - JDNI Name: jdbc/ToDoDB
+        - Database Type: MySQL
+    - Fourth page:
+        - Database Name: tododb
+        - Database Port 3306
+        - Database User Name: derek
+        - Password: welcome1
+        - Confirm Password: welcome1
+     - Click Next and then Finish to complete the configuration.

 ### Build and Deploy the Application
 Using Maven, build this project to produce the artifact `todo.war`